Fake 'DCSO flier' distributed to La Pine residents falsely warns of 'convicted pedophile' living in area - KTVZ

 Janes also told us the person who was named on the flier is not a registered sex offender and has never been charged with such crimes.
 He said the person named in the flier got one in his mailbox and reported it.
 The sergeant added that it's not known how many were distributed.

+In the flier, the word 'molester' is misspelled.
+That's not the only obvious sign it's faulty.
 There has never been a "Deputy Harlo" with the sheriff's office, so the person responsible for the flier could be charged with Criminal Impersonation of a Public Servant.
+They could also be charged with disorderly conduct for trying to cause alarm to the neighborhood.

+"We don't have a Deputy Harlo that works for our office, so it's obviously fake and intending to cause this person harm," Janes said.

 According to a Facebook post, the fliers were placed in mailboxes along Day Road between 10:30 a.m. on Sunday, Sept.
 18 and 8:30 a.m. on Monday, Sept.
 19.

-Note: (Update: Adding video, more comments from Sgt.
-Janes)